SIsilicon/WorldEdit-BE-Docs/docs/usage/clipboard.md

 - `-e` can be specified to also copy/cut entities from the selection.
 - `-m <mask>` can be used to specify a mask of blocks to copy/cut.
 Any blocks that do not match will be replaced with air in your clipboard.

-Cut and copy also have two corresponding item buttons (:wedit-cut: and :wedit-copy:).

 ## Pasting

 Once you have something in your clipboard, you can paste it to the world.
 If you want the copy to paste at the same point that it was copied at, type `;paste -o`, otherwise the paste will be placed relative to you.
 Remember that if you are pasting relatively, it will be relative to where you were when you made the initial copy.
 For example, if you were on top of your castle when you copied it, pasting it would result in the castle being pasted under you.